-CLOC is utilizing rapid antigen testing as a tool to screen asymptomatic people who are potentially infected with COVID-19.
+CLOC is utilizing rapid antigen testing as a tool to screen people for COVID-19.
 Information about the testing has been added our Infectious Diseases policy and procedures.
 The rapid antigen testing has been made available as part of CLOC's overall IPAC (Infection Prevention and Control) strategy to help prevent spread and keep people safe.